ThyroSafe™ and Iosat™ Potassium Iodide

 Birth – 1 month —— 16mg daily (1/8 IOSAT tablet)

 When should I take it?
-When should I stop? back to top
+When should I stop?
+Back to top of FAQ

 For optimal protection against inhaled radioiodines, Potassium Iodide should be administered before the passage of the radioactive iodine plume, though Potassium Iodide may still have a substantial protective effect even if taken 3 or 4 hours after exposure.
 Take one dose as soon as possible and then every 24 hours at the same time each day.
 Take potassium iodide only when exposed to radioactive iodine as notified by state or local public health officials.
 Furthermore, if the release of radioiodines into the atmosphere is protracted, then, of course, even delayed administration may reap benefits by reducing, if incompletely, the total radiation dose to the thyroid.
 As time is of the essence in optimal prophylaxis with Potassium Iodide, timely administration to the public is a critical consideration in planning the emergency response to a radiation accident and requires a ready supply of Potassium Iodide.
 Potassium Iodide has no impact on the uptake by the body of other radioactive materials and provides no protection against external irradiation of any kind.
 FDA emphasizes that the use of Potassium Iodide should be as an adjunct to evacuation (itself not always feasible), sheltering, and control of food stuffs.

 Is it safe?
-Who should and shouldn’t take it? back to top
+Who should and shouldn’t take it?
+Back to top of FAQ

 Repeat dosing of Potassium Iodide should be avoided in the neonate to minimize the risk of hypothyroidism during that critical phase of brain development.
 As stated above, we recommend that neonates (within the first month of life) treated with Potassium Iodide be monitored for the potential development of hypothyroidism and that thyroid hormone therapy be instituted in cases in which hypothyroidism develops.
 Pregnant women should be given Potassium Iodide for their own protection and for that of the fetus, as iodine (whether stable or radioactive) readily crosses the placenta.
 However, because of the risk of blocking fetal thyroid function with excess stable iodine, repeat dosing with Potassium Iodide of pregnant women should be avoided.
 Lactating females should be administered Potassium Iodide for their own protection, as for other young adults, and potentially to reduce the radioiodine content of the breast milk, but not as a means to deliver Potassium Iodide to infants, who should get their Potassium Iodide directly.
 As for direct administration of Potassium Iodide, stable iodine as a component of breast milk may also pose a risk of hypothyroidism in nursing neonates.
 Therefore, repeat dosing with Potassium Iodide should be avoided in the lactating mother, except during continuing severe contamination.
 If repeat dosing of the mother is necessary, the nursing neonate should be monitored as recommended above.